Why Michiganders Are Suddenly Seeing So Much of This One Animal

 Why Are Groundhogs Suddenly All Over Michigan?

-Turns out, the frequency of my groundhog sightings is likely due to the fact that they've all come out of hibernation.
-They typically come out of hibernation near the end of February.
+Turns out, the frequency of my groundhog sightings is likely due to the fact that they've all recently given birth.
+Groundhogs typically come out of hibernation near the end of February and groundhog mating season is in early spring.

-Additionally, mama groundhogs have just given birth.
-Groundhog mating season is in early spring, and a full-term-groundhog pregnancy lasts just one month.
+A full-term-groundhog pregnancy lasts just one month.
 Groundhog litters are typically 2-6 babies.
+Which means mama groundhogs and their babies are running in packs together right now.
 These new groundhog families will part ways in the coming fall.

 On top of all of that— simply put, there are a sh*t ton of groundhogs.
 I tried my darndest to find Michigan's groundhog numbers but fell short.
 However, Business Insider reported that Arkansas has approximately 67,000 groundhogs.
 Noting that is one groundhog per every 45 people.
 Yikes.